JaredP94/Unreal-Development-Guides-and-Tips/Content/RTRT/Translucency.md

 ## Realistic Reflections
 * Ray-traced reflections simulate accurate environment reflections that can support multiple bounces to create inter-reflection for reflective surfaces.

-* This provides a physically realistic representation of refraction within a scene.
+* This provides a physically realistic representation of reflection, absorption, and refraction properties for transparent surfaces within a scene.
 These differences are easily noted in the comparison below:

     ![Raster Translucency](https://docs.unrealengine.com/Images/Engine/Rendering/RayTracing/RT_Translucency_Disabled.jpg)
     *Image 1: Scene rendered with Raster Translucency*